PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ::: tip

-If you're still on our grandfathered Developer, Professional or Organization plan, you still may be incurring **invocations** and not credits.
+If you're still on our legacy Developer, Professional or Organization plan, you still may be incurring **invocations** and not credits.

 During this transitionary period, you'll still be billed in terms of invocations.
 However workspace migrations are coming.
 You'll be guided on how to migrate your account to a [workspace](/workspaces) in the near future.